Plan of Study

 In consultation with their thesis committee chair, trainees should solicit a second faculty member for the committee.
 After the second faculty member agrees to serve on the committee, trainees must complete the DEPARTMENT APPROVAL OF THESIS COMMITTEE form.
 The Committee form should be signed by the trainee, committee chair, and faculty member.
 The signed Committee form must be submitted to the Graduate Programs Office for approval by the department chair.
 If there are committee co-chairs, trainees and their co-chairs may decide not to solicit another faculty member for the thesis committee, provided both co-chairs are full member’s of the Graduate Faculty.
 Graduate School thesis policies require the majority of the thesis committee (i.e., chair and members) to be full members of the Graduate Faculty.
 If one co-chair is an associate member of the Graduate Faculty, another faculty member, who is a full member of the Graduate Faculty, must be solicited for the thesis committee.

 If a committee member is unable to complete his or her service or is willing to yield his or her position on the committee, trainees should consult with their thesis committee chair about soliciting a new faculty member for the committee.
 Trainees must complete the CHANGE OF THESIS COMMITTEE and/or TOPIC form.
 The Change form should be signed by the trainee, committee chair(s), current committee member, and new faculty member.
 The signed Change form must be submitted to the Graduate Programs Office for approval by the department chair.
 Trainees will be notified if the faculty member has been approved as the new thesis committee member.
-If the thesis has been proposed and approved by the thesis committee, trainees must also complete the Graduate School’s COMMITTEE CHANGE FORM, which is available on the Graduate School’s Students (Forms) website.
+If the thesis has been proposed and approved by the thesis committee, trainees must also complete the Graduate School’s COMMITTEE CHANGE FORM, which is available on the Graduate School’s Student Support (Forms) website.

 Trainees must write a proposal that will be evaluated by their thesis committee.
 Trainees should discuss the contents of the proposal with their committee chair.
 The committee chair determines how much guidance will be provided to trainees in the development of the hypothesis, research project, and proposal.
 There should be a clear understanding between trainees and their committee chair of what is expected from each party.